Sakis Boulas: Biography

-He was born in 1954 in Kilkis, Greece and raised in Piraeus.
+He was born on September 25th, 1954 in Kilkis, Greece and raised in Piraeus.
 In 1976 he started out his career as the narrator of the documentary film Arkadi 1866.
 In 1983 he appeared in the film Dracula of Exarchia, and later that same year takes part in the film Bitter Movie.

-Boulas died of cancer after several months treatment in an Athens clinic, on 21 February 2014, aged 60.
+As a chain smoker, Boulas died from lung cancer after several months of treatment in an Athens clinic, on 21 February 2014, aged 60.